SyedSohail786/ai-chat-bot-support/README.md

 ##  STEPS TO FOLLOW
+step 1: get Google project id and dialogflow agent id and your project json file download it from google cloud

+step 2: copy that google project id, dialogflow agent id and rename your json file with dialogflow-key.json

-step 1: get Google project id and dialogflow agent id step 2: copy that step 3: go to backend folder/ create .env file and copy below and paste in .env
+step 3: go to backend folder/ create .env file and copy below and paste in .env also paste that dialogflow-key.json in backend/

 ```
 MONGODB_URI=mongodb://localhost:27017/ai-chat
 GOOGLE_PROJECT_ID= paste your google project id